Turnigy Evolution Transmitter Review

 The transmitter arrives in a nice big box which protects from damaging the inside components.
 After I have unpacked the transmitter, and hold it for the first time, my first reaction was: WOW, this feels good!

 It’s small, lightweight and well balanced.
 The sticks are close together, what makes this a perfect transmitter for a thumber.
 Pinching is possible but more difficult.
 Overall the Evolution feels nice and steady.
-It shows its quality by smooth feeling of the ball bearing gimbals.
+It shows its quality by the smooth feeling of the ball bearing gimbals.
 The switches are stiff and solid and the potentiometer knob feels precise.

 You can scroll from left to right between two pages.
 Number one is the main page and number two the channel page.
 Via the main page you can enter the timer, the TX/RX setup for battery voltage/battery voltage alarm settings and the settings menu.